RomanPodkovyrin/RomanPodkovyrin.github.io/_posts/2023-07-31-storingdata.md

 </body>
 </html>

 Now with only 100 pictures a day and about 5 mins of video, I generate nearly 150 GB a year😲!
-It might seems small, but have to take into consideration any of the images that you also download and save on your phone.
-Additionally as technology is going to be improving, the file sizes of those will most definitely increase.
+It might seem small, but have to take into consideration any of the images that you also download and save on your phone.
+Additionally, as technology is going to be improving, the file sizes of those will most definitely increase.
 Which will further increase the data you accumulate in a year.
-Additionally if you are a part of a family and share your data backups, this number can double, triple, quadruple and so on.
+Additionally, if you are part of a family and share your data backups, this number can double, triple, quadruple and so on.

-## Pandoras box of storage solutions
+## Pandora's box of storage solutions

 ### Portable HHD or SSD

-The first obvious way you will think about storing data will be by just buying basic hard drive of amazon storing it all there.
-That's an obvious solution, there is no monthly fees, no setup, you just plug and play.
-But using those technologies came with a big caveats that people don't tend to considerer
+The first obvious way you will think about storing data will be by just buying a basic hard drive from Amazon and storing it all there.
+That's an obvious solution, there are no monthly fees, no setup, you just plug and play.
+But using those technologies came with a big caveat that people don't tend to considerer

 Cons:

 1. Hard drives are a lot more likely to fail after 3 years
-   - The the scariest part you might not even notice that the drive started to fail until it's too late
+   - Then the scariest part you might not even notice that the drive started to fail until it's too late
 2. Easy to break
 3. If it gets lost, that's all your data gone